EvenTorset/fxr/README.md

       // Some actions have special classes that make them easier to create.
       // You can use the generic action class as well, this is just better for
-      // readability and makes the code a lot simpler. new Transform({ // Action 35, used here for translation
+      // readability and makes the code a lot simpler. new NodeTransform({ // Action 35, used here for translation
         translateY: 0.5
       }),
       new PeriodicEmitter(0.1, 10, -1), // Action 300, emitter